ModernAppsNinja/modernappsninja.github.io/content/english/guide/cka_study_guide.md

 ### Pro Tips
 1. The exam comes with a free re-take, incase you feel that you are not able to reach the passing score of 66%, concentrate on remembering the questions.
 2. You are most likely to get the same questions in the second attempt.

+### How to Contribute to this Guide
+> Feel free to contribute by editing this file https://github.com/ModernAppsNinja/modernappsninja.github.io/blob/main/content/english/guide/cka_study_guide.md